learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

     return conf
 ```

-**Call the function 25 times taking different samples at each iteration and calculating sample mean and confidence intervals**
+**Call the function 25 times taking different samples at each iteration and calculating the sample mean and confidence intervals**

 ```python